How to sort out your mortgage problems

 What help is there with mortgage payments

-You may get help with housing costs such as mortgage interest payments if your income and savings are low enough and you are entitled to benefits.
+You may be able to get a government loan to help with mortgage interest payments if your income and savings are low enough and you are entitled to benefits.
+This is called 'Support for Mortgage Interest' (SMI).
 Even if you can’t get it maybe someone in your household can.

 If you can get help, ask your lender if they will accept just these payments until your situation improves.